WordPress/HelpHub/CONTRIBUTING.md

 To be able to run Grunt you need [npm](https://www.npmjs.com/get-npm).
 We will assume that you already have npm.

-First we need to install dependencies from `package.json` file:
+First, we need to install dependencies from `package.json` file:
 ```
 npm install
 ```